hsharghi/vapor-wallet/README.md

 ##### Confirm deposit

 Deposit to a wallet can be unconfirmed.
 It will not calculated in wallet balance. you can confirm it later by accessing the transaction's `confirm` method.
+After confirming transaction(s), you need to call `refreshBalance()` method to update the wallet's balance.

 ~~~~swift